Is Hashnote a Good Investment?

 Should you buy Hashnote?

-Hashnote scores C on Hindenrank's value accrual framework, placing it among the average RWA protocols.
-Fee capture scores 12/25 — moderate, with some fees reaching token holders but room for improvement.
-Token distribution is significantly concentrated among insiders or early investors, and emission sustainability sits at 17/25.
-On the risk side, Hashnote carries a C+ grade (41/100), which is elevated risk — multiple novel mechanisms and notable interaction risks.
-The combined risk-value position places Hashnote in the Neutral quadrant.
+Hashnote scores B+ on Hindenrank's value accrual framework, placing it among the above-average RWA protocols.
+Scored on the Stablecoin framework (77/100).
+On the risk side, Hashnote carries a C+ grade (40/100), which is elevated risk — multiple novel mechanisms and notable interaction risks.
+The combined risk-value position places Hashnote in the Promising quadrant.

 Hashnote investment outlook for 2026